kosamad/Cosmo-Keys/README.md

 The level that has been selected is displayed on the page, coloured to correspond to the level of difficulty.

 On small screens a box is added to notify the users that the page has space for their keypad (see [TESTING](TESTING.md#4-real-user-testing) user stories).
+Additionally, the reload button moves to the bottom of the page to ensure the playing space is maximised and all content is visible.

 During game play:

 - To aid VI users the timer, which counts down from 60 to 0, has been designed to change colour as the time reduces, so a user doesn't have to read the numbers to know how long is left.
 This is done from green to red.

 - Using a web speech API, each letter/word is read to the user.
+The speech utterance is cancelled if a user gets part of a word/letter set wrong.
+It is also cancelled if (a sighted user) types all the letters quicker than the speech utterance.
+This speeds up the game and prevents the speech being left behind the sighted user.
 Additionally, at the end of the game the score is announced.

 - Following a right or wrong answer a corresponding sound is played to improve UX for all users.
 I chose not to announce the players typed letter/word to improve how the game runs (even though this would help a user identify how they are going wrong).
 The game is NOT case sensitive.
 This ensures users on a mobile device don't have to adjust their keypad to lowercase letters.
 The score box increments with each correct answer.
 Additionally, there is a display that announces an answer as "right!" or "wrong!", improving UX for sighted users.

 - The start game button turns into the pause button.
-This is to help VI users find it as often their display/mouse is left hovering over this element during game play.
+This positioning is to help VI users find it as often their display/mouse is left hovering over this element during game play.

 #### The 404 Error Page